somyayq/scm-project/README.md

 Graphic design and image editing tools
 Web performance and browser compatibility
-The front end is often perceived that it is technically easier compared to the complexities of back-end development, which requires a solid command over programming languages, Data Structures and Algorithms (DSA), and data management skills.
+The front end is often perceived that it is technically easier compared to the complexities of back-end development, which requires a solid command over programming languages, Data Structures and Algorithms (DSA), and data management skills. we have created this project to develop skills and be better .